 Steps to Implement Customer Analytics

-Step #1: Define the scope of the project
+1: Define the scope of the project

 Start a customer analytics project by specifying its scale and scope.
 While defining the scope of the project to implement customer analytics, you need to consider basic parameters like size, complexity, function, and goals.
-Additionally, it is important to note the quantitative goals like customer retention, churn, acquisition, upsell, cross-sell, the rate of renewable and purchase.
+Additionally, it is important to note the quantitative goals like customer retention, churn, acquisition, upsell, cross-sell, the rate of renewable, and purchase.

-Step #2: Determine Goals
+2: Determine Goals

 Since customer analytics involves multiple stakeholders, it is crucial to set goals and define what success will look like.
 One of the most important benefits of using customer analytics is that it connects individual customer behavior to important KPIs and quantitative metrics that you and your business are measured by.
 Therefore, the key lies in selecting the appropriate KPIs and metrics to monitor and improve, based on the insights generated by your customer analytics platform.
-You need to choose a mix of customer, financial, and operational metrics.
+You need to choose a mix of the customer, financial, and operational metrics.